NgainShullai/MySQL/README.md

 7. Deaths: Number of CORONA VIRUS related deaths.
 8. Recovered: Number of recovered CORONA VIRUS cases.

--- To avoid any errors, check missing value / null value -- Q1.
+#### Analysis

+- Q1.
 Write a code to check NULL values

---Q2.
+-Q2.
 If NULL values are present, update them with zeros for all columns.

--- Q3. check total number of rows
+- Q3. check total number of rows

--- Q4.
+- Q4.
 Check what is start_date and end_date

--- Q5.
+- Q5.
 Number of month present in dataset

--- Q6.
+- Q6.
 Find monthly average for confirmed, deaths, recovered

--- Q7.
+- Q7.
 Find most frequent value for confirmed, deaths, recovered each month

--- Q8.
+- Q8.
 Find minimum values for confirmed, deaths, recovered per year

--- Q9.
+- Q9.
 Find maximum values of confirmed, deaths, recovered per year

--- Q10.
+- Q10.
 The total number of case of confirmed, deaths, recovered each month

--- Q11.
-Check how corona virus spread out with respect to confirmed case --      (Eg.: total confirmed cases, their average, variance & STDEV )
+- Q11.
+Check how corona virus spread out with respect to confirmed case
+-      (Eg.: total confirmed cases, their average, variance & STDEV )

--- Q12.
-Check how corona virus spread out with respect to death case per month --      (Eg.: total confirmed cases, their average, variance & STDEV )
+- Q12.
+Check how corona virus spread out with respect to death case per month
+-      (Eg.: total confirmed cases, their average, variance & STDEV )

--- Q13.
-Check how corona virus spread out with respect to recovered case --      (Eg.: total confirmed cases, their average, variance & STDEV )
+- Q13.
+Check how corona virus spread out with respect to recovered case
+-      (Eg.: total confirmed cases, their average, variance & STDEV )

--- Q14.
+- Q14.
 Find Country having highest number of the Confirmed case

--- Q15.
+- Q15.
 Find Country having lowest number of the death case

--- Q16.
+- Q16.
 Find top 5 countries having highest recovered case